Axis & Allies

 Axis & Allies is a series of World War II strategy board games.
-The first version was initially published in 1981 and a second edition known colloquially as Axis & Allies: Classic was published in 1984.
-Played on a board depicting a Spring 1942 political map of Earth divided by territories, players take the role of one or more of the five major belligerents of World War II: the Axis powers of Germany and Japan; and the Allied powers of the Soviet Union, the United Kingdom, and the United States.
-Turn rotates among these belligerents, who control armies of playing pieces with which they attempt to capture enemy territories, with results determined by dice rolls.
+The first version was published in 1981 and a second edition known colloquially as Axis & Allies: Classic was published in 1984.
+Played on a board depicting a Spring 1942 political map of Earth divided by territories, players take the role of one or more of the five major belligerents of World War II: the Axis powers of Germany and Japan, and the Allied powers of the Soviet Union, the United Kingdom, and the United States.
+Turns rotate among these belligerents, who control armies of playing pieces with which they attempt to capture enemy territories, with results determined by dice rolls.
+The object of the game is to win the war by capturing enough critical territories to gain the advantage over the enemy.

 More than ten spinoff games have since been produced.
 Some of these editions are revised versions of the classic game, while others depict a specific theater, campaign or battle of World War II.